-Multi-Tiered Systems of Support (MTSS)/Instructional Support Team (IST)
+Multi-Tiered Systems of Support (MTSS)

-The Multi-Tiered Systems of Support / Instructional Support Team (IST) is a program whose goals are to maximize individual student success in the regular classroom while at the same time, serving as a screening process for students who may be in need of additional services.
-MTSS/IST is a positive, success-oriented program, which uses specific assessment and intervention techniques to help remove educational, behavioral, or affective stumbling blocks for all students in the regular classroom.
-All students receive specifically targeted instruction through MTSS/IST.
+The Multi-Tiered Systems of Support is a program whose goals are to maximize individual student success in the regular classroom while at the same time, serving as a screening process for students who may need additional services.

+MTSS is a positive, success-oriented program, which uses specific assessment and intervention techniques to help remove educational, behavioral, or affective stumbling blocks for all students in the regular classroom.
+All students receive specifically targeted instruction through MTSS.